olivierperes/dictionary/README.md

 **Startup**: a tech company that can’t be bothered yet with paying the bills.

 ## T

+**Troll**: someone who spends just as much time as you online and has different opinions.

 **Tunnel effect**: consequence of finding out that the light that can be seen when code is about to be delivered belongs to a train.